styleguidist/react-styleguidist/docs/Documenting.md

 > **Note:** You can configure examples file name with the [getExampleFilename](Configuration.md#getexamplefilename) option.

-> **Note:** If you need to display some JavaScript code in your documentation that you don’t want rendered as an interactive playground you can use the `static` modifier with a language tag (e.g. `js static`).
+> **Note:** If you need to display some JavaScript code in your documentation that you don’t want to be rendered as an interactive playground you can use the `static` modifier with a language tag (e.g. `js static`).

 ## External examples using doclet tags